gt-cs3220/gt-cs3220.github.io/project2.md

 ** A zip file of your source code.
 The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Each submission for each group.
+If you don't use Makefile, please execute the following command.  ```zip submission.zip ./*.v ./*.h ./*.vh ./sim_main.cpp ./Makefile ```  and submit submission.zip file.
+We strongly encourage for you to use Make submmit command to generate the submission file so that it won't break our autograding script.

 **Grading**: